 The underground operation is still in its experimental stages.
 However, the geology is more clearly visible in the underground tunnel.
 As additional tunnels are opened, they will add important information that can be used for other exploration projects.

 In the core library at the Kagem mine, thousands of boxes are stacked in the two storage rooms.
-Senior Geologist Robert Gessner explained that, for the past three years, Gemfields had done a huge amount of core drilling in some potentially productive areas within its property.
-The total drilling length is about 36 kilometers.
+Senior Geologist Robert Gessner explained that, for the past three years, Gemfields had carried out a huge amount of core drilling in some potentially productive areas within its property.
+The total drilling length is about 36 kilometres.
 Exploration teams work two shifts per day, six days per week.
-They must complete 30 meters of hard-rock drilling each day.
+They must complete 30 metres of hard-rock drilling each day.

 After the core is removed, petrographic work and geochemical analysis are applied to the talc-magnetite schist body.
-The concentrations of trace elements chromium and vanadium were measured using X-ray fluorescence spectroscopy.
-The drilling cores are studied meter by meter and all the data is input into a geological three-dimensional modeling program called SURPAC to help construct a 3-D model of the underground geology.
-The modeling is focused on the distribution of the talc-magnetite schist and the reaction zones where emerald mineralization takes place.
+The concentrations of the trace elements of chromium and vanadium were measured using X-ray fluorescence spectroscopy.
+The drilling cores are studied metre by metre and all the data are input into a geological three-dimensional modelling program called SURPAC to help construct a 3-D model of the underground geology.
+The modelling is focused on the distribution of the talc-magnetite schist and the reaction zones where emerald mineralisation takes place.

 When Vincent Pardieu visited the mine in 2011 and 2012, exploration and sampling of Fibolele had just started.
 The wall of this “baby pit” has been continually pushed back over the past two years.
 The goal of the bulk sampling projects is to determine the potential for a second open-pit operation.
 Security is tight at the testing pits.
 Guards and dogs patrol them 24/7, since the loss of any pockets of stones can change the project’s determination from profitable to unprofitable.
 At the time of the authors’ visit, this pit was showing a good return rate.